-As funds are paid to DTC to support cash entitlements, matched funding (i.e., funds received by 3:00 pm and identified at a CUSIP level) is allocated to participants in batches running every 20 minutes from approximately 8:30 am to 3:30 pm.
+As funds are paid to DTC to support cash entitlements, matched funding (i.e., funds received by 3:00 pm and identified at a CUSIP level) is allocated to participants in batches running approximately every 20 minutes from approximately 8:30 am to 3:30 pm.
 These allocation totals appear on the DTC Participant Settlement Statement.
-Participants can receive updates on their intraday allocations through several means including intraday cash settlement files and on-line inquiries and, if eligible, can also request intraday withdrawals of these funds.
-If not withdrawn intraday, these entitlements are settled through the combined DTCC Settlement process
+Participants can receive updates on their intraday allocations through several means including intraday cash settlement files, ISO 20022 messages, on-line inquiries and, if eligible, can also request intraday withdrawals of these funds.
+If not withdrawn intraday, these entitlements are settled through the combined DTCC Settlement process.

 For More Information

 To request additional information, please click here.

 DTC’s Corporate Actions Processing Service is undergoing a multi-year transformation initiative.
 This initiative:

 - Introduces a new “event-based” data model aligned with market practice standards; events are announced under single announcements rather than via multiple “function codes” or “envelopes”, as was the previous process.

 - Introduced near real-time systemic communications of corporate actions information.

 - Replaces the PTS/PBS client interfaces for corporate actions with an online client browser.